 The LSE SU Economics Society, with the support of the LSE Economics Department, is very pleased to announce that The LSE SU Economics Society Essay Challenge 2017 is now open and accepting submissions.

 Our key aim is to help push school students beyond the confines of their usual syllabuses, and to see how they can use the knowledge of Economics to explore questions they may never have considered before.
+We are delighted to announce that our final winners will be chosen by Professor Sir Christopher Pissarides, winner of the Nobel Prize in Economics in 2010.
 The key details for the competition are below:

 Essay Questions for This Year